peterhinch/micropython-mqtt/mqtt_as/README.md

 'subs_cb' [a null lambda function] Subscription callback.
 Runs when a message is received whose topic matches a subscription.
 The callback must take two args, `topic` and `message`.
+These will be `bytes` instances.
 'wifi_coro' [a null coro] A coroutine.
 Defines a task to run when the network state changes.
-The coro receives a single boolean arg being the network state.
+The coro receives a single `bool` arg being the network state.
 'connect_coro' [a null coro] A coroutine.
 Defines a task to run when a connection to the broker has been established.
 This is typically used to register and renew subscriptions.
 The coro receives a single argument, the